What is a lone worker?

 With an increasing number of organisations offering flexible working practices, there are more at-risk employees than ever before.

-At-risk employees can be simply defined as employees who work at a heightened risk; for example, individuals who carry around expensive equipment or bank employees who hold sensitive information.
+At-risk employees can be simply defined as employees who work at a heightened risk.
+Individuals who carry around expensive equipment or bank employees who hold sensitive information would fall into this category.
 They may not work alone, but are still at risk of being attacked once they leave the workplace.

 What can you do to protect your lone workers?